Tax Preparation Help

 The following discussion applies to excise tax registration requirements for activities relating to fuels only.
 See Form 637 for other persons who must register and for more information about registration.

-• An alternative fuel claimant.
+• Alternative fuel claimant.

 Taxable fuel registrant.
 This is an enterer, an industrial user, a refiner, a terminal operator, or a throughputter who received a Letter of Registration under the excise tax registration provisions and whose registration has not been revoked or suspended.
 The term registrant as used in the discussions of these fuels means a taxable fuel registrant.